ivaibhavkr/Weapon-Detection-And-Classification/README.md

 # Weapon-Detection-And-Classification-Using-Deep-Learning
 Weapon Detection &amp; Classification through CCTV surveillance using Deep Learning-CNNs.
 <hr>
-This dataset contains **10,014 images** images that span cover 3 categories of weapons.
+This dataset contains <b>10,014 images</b> that span cover 3 categories of weapons.
 The weapons classes included in this release are: <br><br>

   - <b> Knife </b> <br>